 Home > Health Library > Pregnancy: Ways to Find Your Due Date

 you have been pregnant.
-These methods can give an estimate of when you are
+They help you predict when you are

-likely to deliver your baby (due date).
+likely to have your baby.
+This is called your due date.
 The due date is only an estimate of

-when you will deliver.
+when your baby will be born.
 Most women deliver within 14 days of their due

-most common method of calculating your due date is by taking the first day of
+most common way to calculate your due date is to start with the first day of

-your last menstrual period (LMP), adding 7 days, and then counting backward 3
+your last menstrual period (LMP).
+Add 7 days, and then count backward 3

 months.
-For example, if your LMP started on March 20, you would add 7 days to
+For example, if your last period started on March 20, you would add 7 days to

-get March 27, and then subtract 3 months to get a due date of December
+get March 27.
+Then subtract 3 months to get a due date of December

 Another way to estimate your due date is to add 40 weeks to

-be about as high as your umbilicus (belly button).
+uterus (fundus) above your pelvis.
 After about 18 weeks, the

 distance between the pubic bone and the fundus (in centimeters) is likely to be

-weeks of pregnancy.footnote 2 Some doctors do an ultrasound
+weeks of pregnancy.footnote 2 Some doctors always do an ultrasound

 During an ultrasound test, a small

-instrument is moved back and forth over your abdomen.
-The instrument sends out
+device called a transducer is moved back and forth over your belly.
+The transducer sends out

 sound waves that bounce off the fetus.
 The sound waves are converted by a

-computer into a picture of the fetus that is displayed on a TV screen.
+computer into a picture of the fetus.
+The picture is displayed on a TV screen.

 Health Tools help you make wise health decisions or take action to improve your health.